 When this happens, the DOE will reach out to you with instructions on how to apply for a TPD discharge.
 While you will need to officially apply, you will not need to show proof of your total disability.
 If your review period is under five years, you’ll need to try to establish TPD status through option three.

-You can initiate the TPD discharge application yourself and submit supporting documentation of your qualifying disability from a licensed M.D. or D.O. (doctor of osteopathy).
+You can initiate the TPD discharge application yourself and submit supporting documentation of your qualifying disability from a licensed physician – either an M.D. or D.O. (doctor of osteopathy).

 Who Is Eligible for TPD Discharge?